developer-zebra/developer-zebra-site/src/ehs/2-6/guide/settings/index.md

 ### Keyguard Camera Disabled
 Controls whether the device camera will be accessible from the Keyguard screen (also known as the "Lock Screen") when the screen lock is set to "Swipe" mode.
 Camera access from the Keyguard screen is disabled if this tag has a value of 1 (default) or is left unspecified.

-Applies only if **_all_** of the following conditions are true:
+**The Keyguard camera is disabled only if <u>all</u> of the following conditions are true**:

 * The camera app is enabled on the device
 * The Keyguard screen is in "Swipe" mode
 * The camera icon is visible on the Keyguard screen
 * The Keyguard has not been bypassed using the &lt;bypass_keyguard&gt; tag

 Unless **_all four_** of the above conditions are true, the value in this tag is ignored.

+**Notes**:
-Note: If no camera shortcut exists on the device lockscreen, use of this tag is not required.
+* If no camera shortcut exists on the device lockscreen, use of this tag is not required.
+* Disabling access to the camera app from the lock screen also disables it from the User-Mode screen on some devices, even if the camera is explicitly allowed in User Mode.
+See additional notes, below.

-**To prevent use of the camera, Zebra recommends using this tag _and_ removing the camera app from the User Mode screen**.
+**To prevent use of the camera, Zebra recommends using this tag <u>and</u> removing the camera app from the User Mode screen**.

 <img alt="" style="height:350px" src="camera_disable.png"/>